WanderingAstronomer/ChatterBug/docs/ARCHITECTURE.md

 - Workflow orchestration is explicit and stateless—there is no `TranscriptionSession` or `SegmentArbiter`.
 Canary ASR receives condensed audio and must emit non-overlapping segments; refinement is a second pass over the resulting text.

+### Canonical Workflow (app)

+`transcribe_file_workflow(source, engine_profile, segmentation_profile, refine=True)` encodes the pipeline once:
+- `source.resolve_to_path()` yields a real file (file/mic/etc.)
+- `decode → vad → condense` with Silero parameters from `SegmentationProfile`, splitting to ≤40s chunks
+- `EngineWorker` loads the chosen engine once and transcribes each condensed chunk (timestamps offset by chunk order)
+- Optional refinement runs via the engine seam, which can later be swapped for an out-of-process worker.

 ---